OpenFn/docs/docs/about-lightning.md

 ## Introducing Lightning

-[OpenFn/Lightning](https://github.com/OpenFn/lightning/) is a _fully open
-source_ workflow automation platform designed for governments and NGOs who need a flexible solution to integrate and connect _any system_.
+[OpenFn/Lightning](https://github.com/OpenFn/lightning/) is the v2 of the OpenFn integration software: a _fully open source_ workflow automation platform designed for governments and NGOs who need a flexible solution to integrate and connect _any system_.

 ##### Leveraging the tech powering the field-tested enterprise OpenFn platform...